KassenkazyAlima/ADS_Assignment3_/README.md

 This project contains the following five classes:
 <h3 align ="left"> 🚀 MyHashTable: </h3>

 This class is the generic class that uses chaining to resolve collisions.
 What is more, it also represents the hash table data structure.
+We have a **HashNode** class to store key-value pairs and a reference to the next node for collisions.

 Fields:
-- chainArray - represents the buckets or chains in the hash table(array of hash nodes)
+- chainArray - represents the buckets or the chains in the hash table.
+Simply, it is an array of hash nodes.
 - M - represents the default number of chains or the capacity of the hash table.
 - size - represents the number of key-value pairs stored in the hash table.